 The Week of the Young Child™ is a time to recognize that children's opportunities are our responsibilities, and to recommit ourselves to ensuring that each and every child experiences the type of early environment—at home, at child care, at school, and in the community—that will promote their early learning.

-How do people celebrate Week of the Young Child™?
+How have people celebrated Week of the Young Child™ in the past?

-Here are a few descriptions of recent WOYC events in communities around the country:
+Here are a few additional descriptions of WOYC events that have taken place in communities around the country:

 - "We held a Family Writing Workshop where parents were invited to create a book with their children.
 A book-writing kit was provided, and children and parents shared their books at a show and tell.
 The books are now part of our library collection."

 - "We displayed children's artwork throughout the center and made a DVD slideshow of the children.
 Monday was Parent Appreciation Day, where parents were served light refreshments and received a card from their child.
 Tuesday was Hat Day.
 Wednesday was Teacher Appreciation Day, with a potluck lunch for staff.
 It was also Beach Party Day.
 Thursday was Inside Out Day and Friday we had an ice cream social."